nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 |        | `power_outlets`        | `/dcim/devices/?power_outlets=True`        | `/dcim/devices/?power_outlets=<uuid>` or `?has_power_outlets=<True/False>`               |
 |        | `rear_ports`           | `/dcim/devices/?rear_ports=True`           | `/dcim/devices/?rear_ports=<uuid>` or `?has_rear_ports=<True/False>`                     |

-### Removed Redundant Filter Fields
+### Removed Filter Fields

-Below is a table documenting [removed redundant filter field changes](../release-notes/version-2.0.md#removed-redundant-filter-fields-2804) in v2.x.
+Below is a table documenting [removed filter field changes](../release-notes/version-2.0.md#removed-filter-fields-2804) in v2.x.
 Unless stated otherwise, all of the `*_id=<uuid>` filters have been replaced by generic filters that support both uuid and slug.
 For example `/circuits/circuits/?provider_id=<uuid>` has been replaced by `/circuits/circuits/?provider=<uuid>`.